Who We Are

 Dawn holds a Bachelor of Science in Natural Resources, Fish and Wildlife Conservation from Oregon State University and a Bachelor in Business Administration from Baker University.
 Dawn is the Chair of the Kansas Water Authority and the Governor’s Appointee for the Oil & Gas Advisory Committee.
 Dawn is also active on the Board of Directors for the Kansas Land Trust and the Kansas Alliance for Wetlands and Streams.

-Kansas Interfaith Action
+Moti Rieber, Kansas Interfaith Action

 Rabbi Moti Rieber has served as Executive Director of Kansas Interfaith Action and its predecessor organization, Kansas Interfaith Power & Light, since March of 2011.
 He is a graduate of the Reconstructionist Rabbinical College in Wyncote, Pennsylvania.
 A life-long activist on peace, social justice, and environmental issues, Reb Moti brings a variety of pulpit, interfaith, and organizational experiences to the work of Kansas Interfaith Action.
 Reb Moti and his wife, Suzy, have three adult children and live in Overland Park.

-El Centro, Inc.
+Irene Caudillo, El Centro, Inc.

+Irene Caudillo is the President and Executive Director of El Centro, Inc. She has dedicated her entire career to serving the educational, health, and cultural needs of her community.
+After graduating college, Irene spent the beginning of her career developing children and youth programs for nonprofit organizations, including El Centro and Wyandotte Mental Health Association.
 Irene went on to work with the Kansas City Missouri Health Department as a minority health outreach coordinator before becoming Executive Director for Youth Opportunities Unlimited, Inc., an agency devoted to developing and maintaining collaborative efforts, advocating, and supporting services to improve the quality of life for Wyandotte County youth.
 In 2004, Caudillo joined Catholic Charities of Northeast Kansas as the Director of Family Strengthening, managing their social services for a 21 county area.
 In 2011, she became the Director of Clinic Operations for Swope Health Services, where she provided operational leadership to their satellite clinics.

 For the last ten years, Caudillo has led the agency where she began her career, serving as President and Chief Executive Officer for El Centro, Inc., overseeing the agency’s day-to-day operations.
 Caudillo is a member of numerous community boards, including the Wyandotte Health Foundation, Health Forward Foundation, KU Advancement Board, Greater Kansas City United Way, and the University of St. Mary Board of Trustees.
 She has received numerous honors for her work, including named by City Union Mission’s Women who Changed the Heart of the City award in 2010, the 2015 NFL’s Hispanic Heritage Leadership Award, the 2015 Donnelly College’s Delta Award, the 2016 Legend of Diversity award from the Wyandotte Ethnic Festival Committee, and 2020 Sisters of Charity Vincentian Charism Award.
 She received a bachelor’s degree from the University of Missouri-Columbia and a master’s degree in public administration from the University of Missouri-Kansas City.
 Irene is married and the proud parent of three young adults.

-Beto Lugo Martinez
+Beto Lugo Martinez, CleanAirNow

 Beto Lugo Martinez is an environmental justice organizer and the executive director of CleanAirNow in Kansas City.
 He serves to raise community voices in the fight against environmental racism and to overcome the systemic exclusion of fenceline communities from the decision-making process.
 His lived experiences growing up at the fenceline combined with the foundational environmental justice work done by CleanAirNow KC are disrupting the status quo.
 CleanAirNow, which was started by a neighborhood group, works to bring systemic change in industry practices and government policies to protect health, promote justice, and bring attention to the environmental racism and inequitable distribution of environmental pollution and health hazards in overburdened communities.

+Beto organizes community-led, environmental justice policy and contributes to research and other community-engaged initiatives to improve environmental protections and address environmental health inequities.
 Beto has co-authored multiple academic publications on community-based health research, air pollution, data accessibility, and community engagement.
 He also participates in multiple national climate and environmental justice coalitions and advisories.
 In August 2021, Beto was invited to serve on the EPAs Clean Air Act Advisory Committee, to represent a grassroots frontline perspective.

 2020 Award Winners